 All the tents in the camp were situated in the middle of a little forest of trees, with a shared external toilet, bath and kitchen area.
 Campers also have access to use the outdoor amenities of the camp’s sister accommodation – the Watamu Cottages.

 Each morning, we would wake up to the sounds of the ocean, monkeys swinging above us, birds chirping loudly and the occasional scurring of two Great Plated Lizards.
 I have to admit, I felt a little scared listening to all the sounds outside the tent at night.
 It didn’t help that the lizards terrified and creeped me out!
 We saw and heard them during the day and I just couldn’t get the image of the sheer size of them out of my head when it was time for bed.
 When I did fall asleep though, it was very peaceful and serene.

-After 6 nights at the tent, we moved to Crystal Bay Resort, which was a more luxurious accommodation option, compared to the tents.
-Due to the impact of the COVID19 pandemic, the resort had drastically reduced the price for lodging.
-I was very glad we got to stay at more than half price off the usual lodging fees.
+After 6 nights in the tent, we moved to Crystal Bay Resort, which was a more luxurious accommodation option, compared to the tents.
+Due to the impact of the COVID-19 pandemic, the resort drastically reduced the price of lodging.
+I was very glad we got to stay at less than half the price of the usual lodging fees.

 My favourite thing about Crystal Bay was its location.
 Because the hotel is located in a cove, we experienced low tides and shallower water all day long.
 Walking into and swimming in the ocean became a daily routine I looked forward to.